Skip to main content

 Each RT feature has its own Caster and Receiver checkboxes to allow for more granular control of visuals and performance.

-• Casters: The Traced meshes seen in the Ray Tracing results and contribute to the calculations for reflections or indirect diffuse.
+• Casters: Visuals seen in Ray Tracing results and contribute to the calculations for reflections or global illumination.
 Can be toggled via the Caster checkbox.

-• Material: This feature allows the user to override the material used for the Ray Tracing without affecting the primary visuals seen in the lens.
+• Material: This feature allows a user to override the material used for Ray Tracing without affecting the primary visuals seen in the lens.
 This can be used when needing to use a simpler material logic, or when you want to enhance the RT results with a custom material.

-• Receivers: The tracing meshes from which rays will be traced.
+• Receivers: Visuals from which rays will be tracing.
 Receiver meshes will add the Ray Tracing texture result in the material.

 • Layers: An optimization feature for more granular performance control.
-This feature allows you to specify which Casters the receiver interacts with based on the layer mask, thus decreasing the performance load for each receiver.
+This feature allows you to specify which casters a receiver interacts with based on layer mask, thus decreasing the performance load for each receiver.

 • Planar Optimization: Only works on planar surfaces.
 Optimizes rendering for flat, planar surfaces by using a different and faster ray tracing method.
 Please note that using this method only works well for surfaces with low roughness values, and is aimed for mirror-like reflections on flat surfaces.